meowsbits/sfagenda/README.md

 		* What are long range priorities and values for the project?
 		* What are 2-month-scoped next steps?

-- Q: How do we relate to ETC LABS Incubator?
+- How do we relate to ETC LABS Incubator?
 	+ Do we spend 10% of time interfacing/advising them?
 	+ Are there existing programs that ETC LABs puts the teams through, ie educational, industry-facing?
 		* Who's in charge of pulling these together?